Chapter 6 - Special Forest Hills District (FH)

 For purposes of this Chapter, matter in italics is defined in Section 12-10 (DEFINITIONS).

 In harmony with the general purposes of this Resolution and in accordance with the provisions of the Special Forest Hills District, the regulations of this Chapter shall apply within the Special District.
 Unless modified by the particular provisions of the Special District, the regulations of the underlying zoning districts shall remain in effect.
 In the event of a conflict between the provisions of this Chapter and other regulations of this Resolution, the provisions of this Chapter shall control.
+However, for transit-adjacent sites, as defined in Section 66-11 (Definitions), in the event of a conflict between the provisions of this Chapter and the provisions of Article VI, Chapter 6 (Special Regulations Applying Around Mass Transit Stations), the provisions of Article VI, Chapter 6 shall control.

 Any special permit granted by the Board of Standards and Appeals before March 24, 2009, may be started or continued, in accordance with the terms thereof, or as such terms may be subsequently modified, pursuant to the regulations in effect at the time such special permit was granted, subject to the provisions of Sections 11-42 (Lapse of Authorization or Special Permit Granted by the City Planning Commission Pursuant to the 1961 Zoning Resolution) and 11-43 (Renewal of Authorization or Special Permit).